marknesh/Akan-name/README.md

 Then you select whether you are male or female.
 After that the web application will alert you the day you were born.
 Then click Ok to get your Akan name.

+## Technologies used
+In this project I used HTML and to style I used bootstrap css.
+I also created my own css stylesheet to change the background color and fonts.

 ## Troubleshooting
 If you encounter any problems please feel free to contact me on the contacts provided in the web application.